 An iframe is used to display a website within another website (w3schools has more info on iframes.)
 Similar to when you embed a YouTube video in your article, your article now embeds an Our World In Data visualization.

 You should keep in mind that we try to make the embed tool as useful as possible, and hence the iframe code will adapt to selections that you make on the charts.
 For example, you can select to focus on Africa instead of World in our maps; and you can move the time slider to a particular year.
 If you change these selections, then when you click ‘</> Embed’ you get a bit of code that looks like this: <iframe src=”https://ourworldindata.org/grapher/children-per-woman-un?region=Africa&year=2015″ width=”100%” height=”600px”></iframe>.
 If you copy-paste this code your article will embed the map with a focus on Africa and the fertility rate for 2015.

 This also applies to Maps and Chart views.
 You can select the Chart tab in a visualization, and select some specific countries with the option ‘ Edit countries and regions ’.
 Then, when you click on </> Embed you get the code to embed the particular chart for those specific countries you selected.

 We are funded through grants and reader donations.

-- If you are a web developer and you want to support us you find our code on GitHub here.
-And to get started it is going to be helpful if you get in touch with the developer team.
+- If you are a web developer and you want to contribute to our open-source code, you find all the details in GitHub here.
+If you need help to get started you can get in touch with our software development team.